RealWorldApplications/100-days-of-code/r1-log.md

 Continued to work on the Flutter project, added some style.
 Spent some time trying to better organize the code.
 ### R1D8
 Adding animation to the Flutter project.
+### R1D9
+Added formatting to Flutter project.
+Specifically currency format to the input and text fields.